ashutoshmjain/gita/src/thought.md

 Sanskrit word `Aavahan`  roughly translates to "Invocation", albeit a much wider abstraction. `Aavahan` is a marathon ritual of meditation and sacrifice.
 To a follower, it appears as if you are broadcasting an intense call to action, but internally, you resolve to act with or without help.
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before taking on such absolute commitments.
 For example `Rama`, before making a bridge across Indian Ocean,  invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 It  was the **first ever written narrative**.
-It thus became the first large data-set to train humans en-masse on text - a new communication protocol layered over oratory skills.
-And a new way to store manifolds of lore.
 As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` - all-pervading information in continuum.
 Not only did he need the primal force within, he must seek permission to expand mortals' access to erudition.
 He needed to align continuum before introducing text to a vocal verbose human world.

 <center>